saltastroops/salt-api-2021/docs/development.md

 dimension = Dimension.from_orm(some_dimension)
 ```

-## Unit tests
+## Tests

 `pytest` is used for the unit-testing, and all the test files are contained in the `tests` folder.
-The structure within this folder should mirror the structure within the `app` folder.
+The structure within this folder should mirror the structure within the `saltapi` folder.
 The name of all files containing test functions must start with `test_`.

-### Using a test database
+### Tests using a database

-If a unit test requires access to a (test) database, you should use the `db` fixture, which returns an `aiomysql` database pool.
-The DSN of the database must be set in the same environment variable `SDB_DSN` used by the server for setting the database connection parameters.

-Any test function using the `db` fixture must be an async function and must be marked with `pytest.mark.asyncio`.
-This implies that you cannot use Starlette's test client (as, for example, provided by the `client` fixture) together with the `db` fixture.

-## End-to-end tests

-The end-to-end tests require the server to run, but the Makefile commands for running the tests (`cypress` and `end2end`) do not launch it.
-So you have to start the server yourself.
-The server must be listening on port 8001.
+Given the size of the database, it is unrealistic to populate it with dummy content for each and every test run (or even test).
+On the other hand, confidential data such as usernames, email addresses or target coordinates should not appear in test files.

+One solution would be to create a test database with fake content.
+However, this approach is arduous and brittle, and definitely violates the principle that testing should be easy.

+Instead, a fixture `testdata` for accessing test data is used.
+This fixture returns a function.
+This function is called with a filepath, which must be relative to the `testdata` folder and must denote a YAML file.
+The function then uses PyYAML to return the file content as a Python object.

+The folder `testdata` is not under version control; you will have to create it (and the data files) yourself.
+It must be at root level in the project.

+!!! warning
+    The reason that the folder is not under version control is of course that the test data should not end up in a public repository.
+But you should not rely on it.
+If you have highly sensitive data (such as, say, a password hash), you should not use it as test data.
+The bottom line is: If the data being public on the web gave you sleepless nights, don't use it.

-In case you need to skip the end-to-end tests when running tox, you can set the environment variable SKIP_E2E to any non-empty value.
-This is done for the Github Action workflows.
+If you want to see the executed SQL statements, you have to set the `ECHO_SQL` environment variable to a non-empty value.
+Note that pytest will only output them for failing tests.

+## Debugging

+If you want to see the executed SQL statements, you have to set the `ECHO_SQL` environment variable to a non-empty value.

+!!! danger
+    SQL statements should never, ever, ever be logged in production.

 ## Documentation